Wellbeing Trends 2022: key themes from our latest report

 After 35 years here at Westfield Health, Graham Moore has stepped down as Chairman and handed over to Steve Purdham to guide us through our next chapter.

-Studies find that men are less likely than women to visit their GP or pharmacy.
+Studies find that men are less likely than women to visit their GP.
 So what can be done to encourage men to tackle their health problems?

 With many people now working from home, how can HR teams ensure their employees are engaging with mental health support?